caddyserver/website/src/docs/markdown/automatic-https.md

 1. Caddy retries once after a brief pause just in case it was a fluke
 2. Caddy pauses briefly, then switches to the next enabled challenge type
+3. After all enabled challenge types have been tried, [it tries the next configured issuer](#issuer-fallback)
+	- Let's Encrypt
+	- ZeroSSL
-3. After all enabled challenge types have been tried, it backs off exponentially
+4. After all issuers have been tried, it backs off exponentially
 	- Maximum of 1 day between attempts
 	- For up to 30 days

 During retries with Let's Encrypt, Caddy switches to their [staging environment](https://letsencrypt.org/docs/staging-environment/) to avoid rate limit concerns.
 This isn't a perfect strategy, but in general it's helpful.

 ACME challenges take at least a few seconds, and internal rate limiting helps mitigate accidental abuse.
 Caddy uses internal rate limiting in addition to what you or the CA configure so that you can hand Caddy a platter with a million domain names and it will gradually -- but as fast as it can -- obtain certificates for all of them.
 Caddy's internal rate limit is currently 10 attempts per ACME account per minute.

+To avoid leaking resources, Caddy aborts in-flight tasks (including ACME transactions) when config is changed.
+While Caddy is capable of handling frequent config reloads, be mindful of operational considerations such as this, and consider batching config changes to reduce reloads and give Caddy a chance to actually finish obtaining certificates in the background.

+### Issuer fallback

+Caddy is the first (and so far only) server to support fully-redundant, automatic failover to other CAs in the event it cannot successfully get a certificate.

+By default, Caddy enables two ACME-compatible CAs: [**Let's Encrypt**](https://letsencrypt.org) and [**ZeroSSL**](https://zerossl.com).
+If Caddy cannot get a certificate from Let's Encrypt, it will try with ZeroSSL; if both fail, it will backoff and retry again later.
+In your config, you can customize which issuers Caddy uses to obtain certificates, either universally or for specific names.

 ## Storage

 Caddy will store public certificates, private keys, and other assets in its [configured storage facility](/docs/json/storage/) (or the default one, if not configured -- see link for details).

-**The main thing you need to know is that the `$HOME` folder must be writeable and persistent.**
+**The main thing you need to know using the default config is that the `$HOME` folder must be writeable and persistent.** To help you troubleshoot, Caddy prints its environment variables at startup if the `--environ` flag is specified.

 Any Caddy instances that are configured to use the same storage will automatically share those resources and coordinate certificate management as a cluster.

 Before attempting any ACME transactions, Caddy will test the configured storage to ensure it is writeable and has sufficient capacity.
-This helps reduce unnecessary rate limit contention.
+This helps reduce unnecessary lock contention.

 ## Wildcard certificates

 Caddy can obtain and manage wildcard certificates when it is configured to serve a site with a qualifying wildcard name.
 A site name qualifies for a wildcard if only its left-most domain label is a wildcard.
 For example, `*.example.com` qualifies, but these do not: `sub.*.example.com`, `foo*.example.com`, `*bar.example.com`, and `*.*.example.com`.

+If using the Caddyfile, Caddy takes site names literally with regards to the certificate subject names.
+In other words, a site defined as `sub.example.com` will cause Caddy to manage a certificate for `sub.example.com`, and a site defined as `*.example.com` will cause Caddy to manage a wildcard certificate for `*.example.com`.
+If you need different behavior, the [JSON config](/docs/json/) gives you precise control over certificate subjects and site names ("host matchers").

-To get a wildcard from Let's Encrypt, you simply need to enable the [DNS challenge](#dns-challenge) and use a wildcard domain in your config.
-We recommend using wildcards only when you have so many subdomains that you would encounter CA rate limits trying to obtain certificates for them all.
+Wildcard certificates represent a wide degree of authority and should only be used when you have so many subdomains that managing individual certificates for them would strain the PKI or cause you to hit CA-enforced rate limits.

+**Note:** [Let's Encrypt requires](https://letsencrypt.org/docs/challenge-types/) the [DNS challenge](#dns-challenge) to obtain wildcard certificates.